EliumAcademy/9.1-React/README.md

 ###Exercices:
 In order to succefully compleate all the exercises, your solutions need to match the behavior shown [here](https://eliumacademy.github.io/9.1-react.html)

-1. Create a react component called message that outputs “Hello World”.
+1. Create a react component called Hello that outputs “Hello World”.
 The solution you write will be displayed with the following render:
     ```jsx
     render(
         <Hello/>,